mrrosoff/Personal-Website/README.md

 ## About Project

-This site is built using React.js.
-The site is hosted on GitHub Pages and links to [my custom domain](maxrosoff.com).
+The site is hosted on Cloudflare and links to [my custom domain](maxrosoff.com) which is also hosted on Cloudflare.
+Backend services such as forms and shopping are powered by AWS Lambda, API Gateway, and Cloudfront.

 ## Installation

-This site is built using Vite, and uses NPM as a package manager.
+This site is built using React.js and Vite, and uses NPM as a package manager.
 Run the following commands to start the site in development mode.

 ```bash
 nvm use